When it comes to woodwinds, the flute is one of the most popular instruments. It is also one of the oldest instruments in the world.

 As a more advanced player, it’s important that holes can be open for open-hole playing.
 This flute features open holes, but it comes with plugs so that it can be used as a closed-hole flute as well.

 The Signature Music 17 Open Hole Silver Low B Flute 2821S is an amazing flute for players from all backgrounds, but it’s the perfect low-cost flute for advanced players.

 Along with the Signature Music 17 Open Hole Silver Low B Flute 2821S, you’ll receive a protective hard shell carrying case along with a carrying bag that is padded.

 As the best flute on the list, it’s considerable that this model is not too expensive.
-With that being said, you won’t be skimping on quality because this is a well-made flute that has a silver plated head joint.
-The pads are high quality as well.
+With that being said, you won’t be skimping on quality because this is a well-made flute that has a silver-plated head joint.
+The pads are of high quality as well.
 It’s a great deal for your money!

 If you are a serious player and are hoping to play in a professional capacity, this is the flute that you want.
 It sounds amazing, and it’s durable and long-lasting.
 The price is definitely higher, but that’s normal for musical instruments that are well-made.

 Here is another one of the top professional flute models from Gemeinhardt.
 The Gemeinhardt 2SP Flute with Straight Head Joint is silver plated and plays beautifully.
 It is a highly recommended model for intermediate to advanced players who are looking for a flute with a middle of the road price.

 This triple coated silver-plated flute has a straight head joint.
 The G key is offset, and all pads were professionally made and installed.
 You’ll receive an excellent carrying case with this model.
 It’s a hard case with soft lining and holding sections.